Christology: Western medieval Christology

-The term "monastic Christology" has been used to describe spiritual approaches developed by Anselm of Canterbury, Peter Abelard and Bernard of Clairvaux.
 The Franciscan piety of the 12th and 13th centuries led to "popular Christology".
 Systematic approaches by theologians, such as Thomas Aquinas, are called "scholastic Christology".

 In the 13th century, Thomas Aquinas provided the first systematic Christology that consistently resolved a number of the existing issues.
 In his Christology from above, Aquinas also championed the principle of perfection of Christ's human attributes.

 The Middle Ages also witnessed the emergence of the "tender image of Jesus" as a friend and a living source of love and comfort, rather than just the Kyrios image.

 Reformation

-John Calvin maintained there was no human element in the Person of Christ which could be separated from the Person of The Word.
-Calvin also emphasized the importance of the "Work of Christ" in any attempt at understanding the Person of Christ and cautioned against ignoring the Works of Jesus during his ministry.